Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.rst

                             Other self-explanatory examples are `95%USED`,
                             `5%FREE`, `9.5GFREE`, `1400GUSED`.
 Default: 95%USED
       --exclude-pattern EXCLUDE_PATTERN
-                            Any line matching this pattern (case-insensitive) will count as a exclude.
+                            Any mountpoint matching this pattern (case-
+                            insensitive) will count as an exclude.
 The mountpoint is excluded if it contains the specified value.
                             Example: "boot" excludes "/boot" as well as "/boot/efi".
 Can be specified multiple times.
 On Windows, use drive letters without backslash ("Y:" or "Y").
 Includes are matched before excludes.
       --exclude-regex EXCLUDE_REGEX
-                            Any line matching this python regex (case-insensitive) will count as a exclude.
+                            Any mountpoint matching this python regex (case- insensitive) will count as an exclude.
 Can be specified multiple times.
 On Windows, use drive letters without backslash ("Y:" or "Y").
 Includes are matched before excludes.
+      --fstype FSTYPE       By default, this plugin only checks physical devices (e.g. hard disks, CD-ROM drives, USB keys) and ignores all others (e.g. pseudo, memory, duplicate,
+                            inaccessible file systems).
+You can override this behaviour with this parameter by specifying which file system types should be checked explicitly.
+Can be specified multiple times.
+To get a list of file system types you can specify, run `disk-usage --list-fstype` first (as file system types are machine dependent).
       --include-pattern INCLUDE_PATTERN
-                            Any line matching this pattern (case-insensitive) will count as a include.
+                            Any mountpoint matching this pattern (case-
+                            insensitive) will count as an include.
 The mountpoint is included if it contains the specified value.
                             Example: "boot" includes "/boot" as well as "/boot/efi".
 Can be specified multiple times.
 On Windows, use drive letters without backslash ("Y:" or "Y").
 Includes are matched before excludes.
       --include-regex INCLUDE_REGEX
-                            Any line matching this python regex (case-insensitive) will count as a include.
+                            Any mountpoint matching this python regex (case- insensitive) will count as an include.
 Can be specified multiple times.
 On Windows, use drive letters without backslash ("Y:" or "Y").
 Includes are matched before excludes.
+      --list-fstypes        Show which file system types are available and which are checked by default.
       --perfdata-regex PERFDATA_REGEX
                             Only print perfdata keys matching this python regex.
                             For a list of perfdata keys, have a look at the README